pavelbrodskiy/intercellular_calcium_wave_toolkit/README.md

 This toolbox simplifies spatial analysis of calcium wave dynamics in the developing wing disc.
 To understand why this is useful, it may be helpful to read our manuscript [here](https://doi.org/10.1101/104745).
 This repo contains a demo of the toolkit's functionality.
 The file demo.pdf serves as a test for much of the toolbox's functionality.
 Users should always validate that the analysis is doing what they think it should be doing for at least one sample the first time they use the toolkit as described in the demo.

 # Contact
 - The most current public manuscript is a bioRxiv preprint located [here](https://doi.org/10.1101/104745).
-Please feel free to cite it if you find this toolkit useful.
+Feel free to cite it if you find this toolkit useful.
 - The corresponding author is Jeremiah J. Zartman, whose contact information is in the preprint
 - Feel free to contact me regarding the toolkit at pavelbrodskiy@gmail.com